markpedraza/Goodreads-DataWarehouse-Assignment/README.md

 # cis4400-homework
 This is my CIS 4400 Homework assignmnet.
-Below in this readme you will find the Business Requirements, Functional Requirements, Data Requirements, Data Sourcing, Information Architecture, and finally the Data Architecture
+This is roughly a semester long solo project that explores data warehousing.
+Below in this readme you will find the following...
+- Business Requirements
+- Functional Requirements
+- Data Requirements
+- Data Sourcing
+- Information Architecture
+- Data Architecture.
+- Technical Architecture
+- Citations

+The creator of this dataset is Mengting Wan, and her github can be found here: https://github.com/MengtingWan.
+If you are interested in learning more about who gathered this dataset, please visit her GitHub.
+Citations for her work can be found at the bottom of this readme.

 ## Business Requirements